2start/documentation/using-inspect-protect/protect/protect-java/configuring-the-microagent.md

 ### JSON

 You can configure the Microagent using the JSON file named `shiftleft.json` located in the working directory with the application binary.
-This file is generated when you run `sl analyze`.
+This file is generated when you run ShiftLeft Inspect.

 Syntax: Must conform to the ShiftLeft format.